Hyhyme/Enhanced-dodeca-waffles/README.md

 APSC2 by Ishtiaque Mahdi, Edward Luo, Thomas Lin

-#Description
+#Description:

 We are testing the runtime of MergeSort.
 MergeSort follows the following: If the array has length 1, return the array.
 If not, split it in half, sort the two halves, and then merge them, and return that array.

-#Methodology
+#Methodology:

 We are testing the runtime by using a timer to measure how long it takes MergeSort to sort arrays of different lengths.
 By comparing the rate of change, we can determine the runtime of MergeSort.

 #Findings/Analysis